-For the QFR, the balance of unspent funds held by the provider (funds held by provider) should be entered into the 'YTD Financial Statement' section.
-Unspent funds held by Services Australia are not to be reported in the QFR.
+Yes.
+The balance of unspent funds held by the provider (funds held by provider) should be entered into the 'YTD Financial Statement' section.
+Home Care Account funds held by Services Australia are not to be reported in the QFR.

 5. Residential Labour Costs and Hours